 CIP Plan: The Powers Road Bridge cannot be repaired and replacement would not be feasible considering the low usage of the road.
-The CIP recommends the Select Board begin to research the potential closure before the bridge becomes unusable.
+The CIP recommends the closure of the bridge for safety reasons and to prioritize repairing the East Road Bridge.